grafana/writers-toolkit/docs/sources/write/references/index.md

 For example: `{{</* relref "./path/to/page" */>}}`.

-### Buildtime link checking and Hugo error output
+### Build time link checking and Hugo error output

 The `relref` shortcode provides build-time link checking to ensure that the destination file exists.

 Hugo link checking only applies to the content available during the build.
 In most projects, the only content available during local builds and CI is the current project documentation, so you should be aware that just because a link uses a `relref`, it doesn't automatically follow that the link can be checked.